abhishekrana2308/LN384_NeverGiveUp/README.md

 # LN384_NeverGiveUp
-## command line instructions for linux(ubuntu/mint) only, window users follow the steps and find the commands on your own.
+## command line instructions for linux(ubuntu/mint) only, window users follow the steps and find the commands on your own

 #### Install python3